-The same questions could be used to build up a bank of information on this character or you could develop a specific set for these.
+The same questions could be used to build up a bank of information on antagonist characters, or you could develop a specific set.
 Such a set could include, what their weakness is, what they secretly enjoy and what are they like most about themselves.

-Authors seek to make their main characters lifelike but as David Morrell points out there is a paradox here as we have never known any living person in the way we can feel we know a written character.
-In fiction we can access someone’s innermost thoughts and emotions, an experience which he describes as ‘…totally unrealistic, however magical.’
-He also cites Forster saying one of the central appeals of fiction is that novels suggest a more comprehensible and thus more manageable human race.
+Authors seek to make their main characters lifelike, but as David Morrell points out, fiction is a paradox here as we have never known any living person in the way we can feel we know a written character.
+In fiction, we can access someone’s innermost thoughts and emotions, an experience which Morrell describes as ‘… totally unrealistic, however magical.’
+He also cites Forster saying that one of the central appeals of fiction is that novels suggest a more comprehensible, and thus more manageable, human race.